AlexQ6/Mern-project-part-A/README.md

 ### Content management system (Admin UI)

-Julie is a cafe owner of cafe XYZ for 6 years now.
+Julie is the owner of cafe XYZ for 6 years now.
 Recent time it has become very clear to her that an online presence and service is crucial for business operations and growth.
 She wants to bring her products to more customers and at the same time reduce crowding at the establishment

-- As an admin I want to be able to
+- As an admin(Julie) I want to be able to
   - see and edit all website content from one place, so it is easier to manage
   - quickly add, edit and remove menu items so the website will be up to date
   - see orders that are coming through so I can sent the orders to the kitchen